FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • What FPL Draft is and how it differs from Classic FPL

-• How do transactions work in fpl draft
+• How transactions work

-• And the core principles that help you play Draft competitively
+• What principles help you play competitively

 What Is FPL Draft and How Is It Different From Classic FPL